pascalvanderheiden/ais-sync-pattern-la-std-vnet/README.md

 # ais-sync-pattern-la-std-vnet

 Deploy a Logic App synchronous pattern VNET isolated in a App Service Environment exposed via Front Door and API Management.
+This deployment can be done by Github Actions or Azure DevOps.

-To setup API Management with Azure Front Door, you can use this [deployment script](https://github.com/Azure/azure-quickstart-templates/tree/master/quickstarts/microsoft.network/front-door-api-management).
+To setup API Management with Azure Front Door, I used this [deployment script](https://github.com/Azure/azure-quickstart-templates/tree/master/quickstarts/microsoft.network/front-door-api-management).

 I also used [this blog](https://techcommunity.microsoft.com/t5/azure-paas-blog/integrate-azure-front-door-with-azure-api-management/ba-p/2654925) to get more insights on the process.